I first spotted this Chobani FIT Protein Yogurt about a month ago and had a good chuckle at the blatant “me too” nature of the product.

 Well, YoPro is the other clear contender.
 You can read my full review of YoPro using the link below.

 I've been looking for something like this for a while.
-I've tried what seems like hundreds of different ...VIEW THIS ARTICLE
+I've tried ...VIEW THIS ARTICLE

 Have a product you want to see reviewed?